584F525F/584F525F.github.io/docs/Knowledge_Base/OS/Windows/Troubleshooting/ERR_SSL_VERSION_OR_CIPHER_MISMATCH.md

 Are you seeing error "_**ERR_SSL_VERSION_OR_CIPHER_MISMATCH**_" when trying to load a GUI for a piece of equipment?
-If so then follow the steps below and make the changes need to the browser you're using.
+If so then follow the steps below and make the changes needed to the browser you're using.

 ![alt text](<Pasted image 20231125004337.png>)